mapbox/mapbox-maps-ios/Mapbox/MapboxMapsStyle/README.md

 In the Background Layer example above, we set a constant value to the `backgroundColor` porperty of the layer.
 However, the `backgroundColor` property (and nearly all layout and paint properties) support expressions too!

 Fortunately, the SDK is flexible enough to handle both expressions and constants.
-Moreover, expressions have been redesigned from the ground up in Carbon.
+Moreover, expressions have been redesigned from the ground up in v10.
 Instead of using `NSExpression` to represent expressions, the new Expression DSL directly models expressions based on the Mapbox Style Specification.

-In Carbon, expressions now exist as simple, familiar and type-safe Swift structs.
+In v10, expressions now exist as simple, familiar and type-safe Swift structs.
 They are also backed by Swift function-builders to make the experience of writing an expression similar to the way SwiftUI works.

 Consider a simple `interpolate` expression written in raw JSON:
 ```json